Kingdom Book One: Performances

 On June 20, 2022, Maverick City Music and Kirk Franklin performed "Kingdom" on The View in commemoration of Juneteenth.
 The performance, which featured Naomi Raine, Chandler Moore, and Brandon Lake, was aired on ABC.
 On June 23, 2022, Maverick City Music and Kirk Franklin performed "Kingdom" on their Tiny Desk Concert performance as part of NPR Music's commemoration of Black Music Month.
 On June 26, 2022, Maverick City Music and Kirk Franklin did a live televised performance of "Kingdom" and "Melodies From Heaven" at the 2022 BET Awards.
 On July 6, 2022, Maverick City Music and Kirk Franklin performed "Kingdom" on NBC's Today Show.
 On July 15, 2022, Maverick City Music and Kirk Franklin performed "Kingdom" on Fox & Friends as part of the All-American Summer Concert Series at Fox Square.
 On August 30, 2022, Maverick City Music and Kirk Franklin released a live performance video of "Bless Me" filmed at Vevo Studio through Kirk Franklin's YouTube channel.

 Touring

 On March 11, 2022, Maverick City Music and Kirk Franklin announced that they will embark on the Kingdom Tour.
-The tour will feature Jonathan McReynolds and Housefires accompanying them as special guests.
+The tour featured Jonathan McReynolds and Housefires accompanying them as special guests.
 The tour commenced at FTX Arena in Miami on June 1, 2022, and concluded at Hollywood Casino Amphitheatre in Tinley Park, Illinois on August 7, 2022.
 The final four performances on the tour were called "Kingdom Nights" and featured Tamela Mann as a special guest.

 On September 1, 2022, Maverick City Music and Kirk Franklin announced a 14-date extension of the Kingdom Tour.
-The new tour extension began on November 3, 2022, at theBarclays Center in New York City, and concluded on November 22, 2022, at the Moody Center in Austin, Texas.
+The new tour extension began on November 3, 2022, at the Barclays Center in New York City, and concluded on November 22, 2022, at the Moody Center in Austin, Texas.